 Maximum grain size: 35.62 μm

-Explanation: The lognormal distribution has a right-skewed shape and represents actual grain size distributions well.
-Note that the mean and median values differ.
+Explanation: The log-normal distribution has a shape with a long tail toward larger values, and it represents real grain size distributions well.
+Note that the mean and median differ.

-Code Example 2: Visualization of Hall-Petch Relationship and Strength Prediction
+Example 2: Visualizing the Hall-Petch Relationship and Predicting Strength

-Example: Plot the relationship between grain size and yield strength
+Using the Hall-Petch relationship, we plot the relationship between grain size and yield strength.

 import numpy as np